dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 The online version lets you search for similar sized companies and architectures and can automatically quote what you will probably save, how long the transition will take.
 Invite putting in pain points, seeing if you share those with anyone else.
 Use our platform as a quote comparison tool privately, or publicly.

+Allow us to exist with existing providers, as we can tackle just part of a site.
+Our platform can run on the site without using our services, if just want to use as a quote comparison and solution checking platform.